TonyVallad/MSZP/readme.md

 ## Todo list

 ### ASAP
-- Add a custom resolution option.
-  + Find how many pixels are allowed with QB64 (memory limit) and divide image generation into slices if above that limit.
-(4k/8k/...)
 - Fix default parameters display when creating a BMP from explorer.
-- Create color settings 2.
+- Add info on screen when creating BMP from explorer.
+- Add info on options when creating a BMP from explorer.
 - Complete controls page.
 - Add a preview button based on color profile.
-- When loading palette, duplicate first color to position 1.
 - Fix video creation.
 - Add 'Elapsed time' to video creation.
 - Add a video mode menu.
 - Make it possible to continue video creation by openning log file.
-- Make a color palette based on default but offset a bit.
+- Make a color palette based on default but offset a little bit.
-- Add info on screen when creating BMP from explorer.
-- Add option to change C coordinates step. (now fixed to 0.02)
+- Add option to change C coordinates step on Julia explorer. (now fixed to 0.02)
 - Create different display profiles for 'BMP Creation' function. (right now using 'stealth modes')
 - Make it possible to change zoom amount on targetting screen. (visor size)
-- Change variable names to make them clearer and avoid using the same names.
+- Change variable names to make them clearer and avoid using the same names. (and use DIM)
-- Use _FLOAT variables to be able to zoom in further. (possible?)
+- Use _FLOAT variables to be able to zoom in further. (possibly?)

 ### Later
 - Smooth out the contours between colors for bitmap.
   See: https://www.karlsims.com/julia.html (bottom of the page)
-- Support for 4k and 8k images? (might not be possible)
 - Try to make it more efficient if possible.
-(QBasic is slow enough for me not to make it worse)
 - Add the option to enter coordinates ? (not sure about that one...)
 - Make BMPs videos from the explorer.
 - Make the explorer page the default one and remove the main menu. (once